Bunlong/next-barcode/README.md

   </tbody>
 </table>

+## 📜 Changelog

+Latest version 1.5.0 (2023-07-14):

+  * Upgrade dependencies

+Details changes for each release are documented in the [CHANGELOG.md](https://github.com/Bunlong/next-barcode/blob/master/CHANGELOG.md).

 ## ❗ Issues

 If you think any of the `next-barcode` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.